 What are the different roles of a spiritual teacher?
 What do they do?

 A Spiritual Teacher Gives Correct Information

 First of all, they give correct information.
-Correct information originally when Buddha taught, nothing was written down.
+Originally when Buddha taught, nothing was written down.
 You had to hear it from someone and obviously there had to be a teacher or at least someone who had memorized what they had to memorize because there were no book.
 Unless you memorized the material, how could you work with it?
 This led to getting the lung (the oral transmission) and memorizing.
 That’s the context.